b3-exmo/b3-exmo.github.io/docs/Scripture/Book of Mormon/Book of Mormon.md

 ### Perfection
 > *In preparing for this conference address, I had the glorious experience of quietly examining several pages of Joseph’s original manuscript of the Book of Mormon, which is safely protected in the Church archive.
 I was overwhelmed at the purity of the transcription, which had ==only a very few insignificant corrections==, such as a misspelled word. ==Joseph’s original manuscript is so perfect== it could only have come from one source—divine revelation.*

-&mdash; *[The Translation Miracle of the Book of Mormon](https://www.churchofjesuschrist.org/study/general-conference/1995/04/the-translation-miracle-of-the-book-of-mormon?lang=eng&id=p12#p12)*, Elder Robert K. Dellenbach of the Seventy, General Conference April 1995
+— *[The Translation Miracle of the Book of Mormon](https://www.churchofjesuschrist.org/study/general-conference/1995/04/the-translation-miracle-of-the-book-of-mormon?lang=eng&id=p12#p12)*, Elder Robert K. Dellenbach of the Seventy, General Conference April 1995

 &nbsp;